AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

             add=("additive constant (done last)", float, 0.0))
 ```
 When a new node is created, a default structure will be created from this type and stored in the
-node's `params` field where it can be accessed:
+node's `params` field where it can be accessed from the `perform` method:
 ```python
 output = node.params.add + node.params.mul * node.getInput(0, Datum.IMG)
 ```